 There are many stories of Holocaust survivors who refused to hate, of POWs from Vietnam who went back and met with their captors, of victims of horrific crimes who forgave the perpetrators.

 I mean really.
 I just shake my head when I think about it after all these years.
 And yet, if I think a little more, I bet I can come up with some folks that I am holding a grudge against right now in righteous unforgiveness.
-What about you – can you think of anyone?
-Is it worth it?
+If we think forgiveness is such a great idea, why don't we make more effort to do it?

 10 Steps to Finding Your Happy Place (and Staying There) is a program to help us develop habits to grow a joyful spirit.
 Many of us sabotage our happiness by habits that we might not even be aware of.
 Identifying and changing these habits can build a reservoir of well-being to enhance our happy times and sustain us during challenging times.